-The courts have held that there must be a sufficiently real and present threat of a Breach of the Peace to justify the extreme step of depriving of his liberty a person who was not at the time acting unlawfully.
+The courts have held that there must be a sufficiently real and present threat of a Breach of the Peace to justify the extreme step of depriving the liberty f a person who was not at the time acting unlawfully.

-Sometimes the reasons given to arrest Mr Bradbury changed upon either reflection or advice from Senior Officers.
+Sometimes the reasons given to arrest Mr Bradbury changed upon either reflection, or advice, from more senior WYP officers.

 On 7th December, 2012, Mr Bradbury was again situated at the rear of West Yorkshire Police headquarters, on the public highway, a short distance from the car park.

 Pursuing his film-making ambitions, Mr Bradbury was engaged in taking photographs of police officers and vehicles.